wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 - Make sure the ticket is completed with call details.

 - Click on "Views" item of the vertical menu bar on the left.
-Then click on "All unresolved tickets" and make sure you see both records created after the calls.
+Then click on "All unresolved tickets" and make sure you see both records created after test calls.

--->

 ### **Congratulations!
 CRM Integration lab is now complete!**